At least 5 killed in shooting in Raleigh, North Carolina; suspect in custody

 No details were provided on the circumstances of the shootings or a possible motive.

-Raleigh police reported that "multiple law enforcement agencies" had responded to the situation.
-The Bureau of Alcohol, Tobacco, Firearms and Explosives tweeted just after 7:30 p.m. that special agents were responding to an "active shooter scene."
+As the situation was unfolding, Raleigh police initially reported that "multiple law enforcement agencies" had responded to an "active shooting."
+The Bureau of Alcohol, Tobacco, Firearms and Explosives tweeted just after 7:30 p.m. that its special agents were responding to an "active shooter scene."

-Residents were "advised to remain in their homes," police tweeted, while drivers were also asked to avoid the area.
+Residents were advised by police "to remain in their homes," while drivers were also asked to avoid the area.

 Nearby Hedingham Golf Club told CBS affiliate WNCN-TV that it closed the club and pulled all golfers off the course.